+The proposed site is located within the hamlet of De Hoop, which displays a rural village.
+A prominent feature in the town is, is the abandoned church of sandstone.
+Although the historical elements hold value, the church has not been declared a national heritage site and only protected under the Heritage Resources Act (Act 25 of 1999) as building older than 60 years.
+The town is located on a spur between the Wynhands and Olifants rivers.
+The topography is characterised by a terraced slope towards both rivers.
 The proposed site is located on Erf 90 which is zoned Single Residential, and the site is located within the Built-up area of De Hoop, Oudtshoorn.
 The proposed site is located on a flat surface area, with some patches of some alien and indigenous vegetation on site.
 Bond Street is located approximately 5m east of the site.
 The proposed site is not located within 32m of any watercourse and is surrounded by residential and agricultural land uses (cultivated land).
+Please refer to figures 2 to 3 below.